Grahp/Website/pages/Onyx.md

 - `TPOEPB` -> phone
 - `PHAOEPB` -> mean

-Minimal orthographic exceptions are used to avoid homophonic conflicts.

 Orthographic rules ("orthographic exceptions") are used when needed to avoid homophonic conflicts.

 - `PHAEUPB` -> main